ItalyPaleAle/unlocker/README.md

   --scope "${RG_ID}/providers/Microsoft.KeyVault/vaults/${KEYVAULT_NAME}"
 ```

-Lastly, create a new key directly inside the vault.
-You may create multiple keys if needed, each with a different name:
+Lastly, create a new RSA-4096 key directly inside the vault.
+You may create multiple keys if needed, each with a different name set in the `KEYVAULT_KEY` variable:

 ```sh
 KEYVAULT_KEY="wrappingkey1"